microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/checkingstatuses.md

   * The default maximum number of builds that can be run concurrently is three.
   * You can adjust the maximum number of concurrent builds by setting the `MC_MAX_BUILDS` environmental variable.
 * If your build fails, view the build logs.
 Click the **Build failed** message.
 In the build logs, you can view error messages that describe the type and cause of failure.
+* You can hover over the build status to view application health endpoint information.

 ## Need help?
 If you encounter problems with checking the application and build statuses, check the [Troubleshooting page](troubleshooting#checking-the-application-and-build-statuses).